 The Main Library has study rooms available for public use.
 The study rooms are designed to meet the needs of members who want to use the rooms in small groups or as individuals for a limited period of time.
 Members may use a room for one session a day for up to two continuous hours depending on room availability.
+Members of a group using a study room may not book subsequent time slots in order to extend the group's use of the room beyond two hours.
 Providing there are no new requests for rooms, members can extend their current session with no time guarantee.